New Jersey Motorcycle Accident Lawyers

-Injured?
+Injured In A Motorcycle Accident?
 How Our Personal Injury Attorneys Can Help

 At Wilentz, we take great pride in our long-standing client relationships that have earned us a reputation as a leading New Jersey law firm in the personal injury field.
 We are committed to making a difference in the lives of our clients, helping them receive the proper treatment and care for their injuries, and dedicating the vast resources and legal expertise of our firm in order to secure the monetary recoveries they deserve.

 For a free case evaluation or if you have questions about the law or your injury, please phone us directly using the phone number found on this page.
 Or, if you prefer to complete our free case evaluation form, our client relations representative will contact you as soon as practicable.

 - $1.5 Million settlement for motorcyclist who suffered lumbar fractures requiring surgery after being struck by a motor vehicle

 - $1.3 Million settlement for motorcyclist who suffered thoracic spine fractures in a motor vehicle accident

 - $1.2 Million recovery for a retired man who suffered a mild traumatic brain injury as a motorcyclist involved in a motor vehicle accident

 - $1.2 Million recovery for motorcyclist who sustained trauma to his leg after being struck at a controlled intersection